Cherry blossoms at the Huntington

 Well before the jacaranda trees bloom and just as the California poppies begin to flower, Los Angeles also greets the springtime with cherry blossom season.

-If you’re after blossoming buds, you’ll largely want to head to a botanical garden or Japanese garden between March and April, though sometimes slightly earlier (other pink trees like peach blossoms can pop off as early as February).
-As of the end of March, you should be able to find cherry blossoms at a handful of botanical gardens, though likely not for much longer.
+If you’re after blossoming buds, you’ll want to head to a botanical garden or Japanese garden between March and April, though some cherry blossoms began blooming as early as February this year.
+As of the start of March, cherry blossoms are in bloom at Descanso Gardens and the Huntington, with more to come, and are winding down at South Coast Botanic Garden.

 Peak blooms are pretty short-lived, so we suggest checking each spot (Instagram tends to be particularly useful) for up-to-the-minute photos before you trek on over.